 Legendary American costume designer Edith Head was born Edith Claire Posener on October 28, 1897, in San Bernardino, California, the daughter of a mining engineer.
 Head relocated several times during her youth, growing up largely in Arizona, Nevada and Mexico.
 After graduating from Los Angeles High School, she attended the University of California, Berkeley, where she received her Bachelor of Arts degree in letters and sciences (earning honors in French), and then went on to enroll at Stanford University, where she earned a Master of Arts degree in romance languages in 1920.

-Head received her first Academy Award nomination (best costume design, color; shared with designer Gile Steele) in 1949, for her design work in the 1948 film The Emperor Waltz, starring Joan Fontaine (Johanna Augusta Franziska) and Bing Crosby (Virgil Smith).
-She won her first Oscar (best costume design, black-and-white; shared with designer Gile Steele) in 1950, for her costume work in 1949's The Heiress.
+Head received her first Academy Award nomination (Best Costume Design, Color; shared with designer Gile Steele) in 1949, for her design work in the 1948 film The Emperor Waltz, starring Joan Fontaine (Johanna Augusta Franziska) and Bing Crosby (Virgil Smith).
+Head won her first Oscar (Best Costume Design, Black-and-White; shared with designer Gile Steele) in 1950, for her costume work in 1949's The Heiress.

-By 1970, Head had received her 20th Oscar nomination, winning the award that year for her work on Bob Fosse's Sweet Charity (1969), starring Shirley MacLaine (Charity) and Ricardo Montalban (Vittorio).
-That same year, Head would work with iconic director Alfred Hitchcock for the second time (the two had worked together on Hitchcock's 1958 film, Vertigo, starring Kim Novak), on Topaz, and with George Roy Hill on Butch Cassidy and the Sundance Kid.
+By 1970, Head had received her 31st Oscar nomination, specifically for her work on Bob Fosse's 1969 musical Sweet Charity, starring Shirley MacLaine (Charity) and Ricardo Montalban (Vittorio).
+Head had also reunited with iconic director Alfred Hitchcock (the two had worked together on previous Hitchcock films like Rear Window, Vertigo and The Birds) for Topaz (1969), and with George Roy Hill for Butch Cassidy and the Sundance Kid (1969), starring Paul Newman and Robert Redford.
 She later called the latter film her favorite movie, stating, "In terms of sheer entertainment, not in terms of my designing ...
 It had everything—humor, action, romance and the two handsomest men in Hollywood."